Key Issues Moving Through the MAGA-hijacked Courts

 -

-Such a ruling would affect other cases now in the lower courts, from similar bans or even broader regulations on gender-affirming medial treatment, to laws governing school bathroom use and sports participation, health insurance plans that refuse to cover care for transgender people that is provided to other people, and restrictions on amending birth certificates and driver's licenses to reflect a person’s gender identity.
+Such a ruling could affect other cases now in the lower courts, from similar bans or even broader regulations on gender-affirming medial treatment, to laws governing school bathroom use and sports participation, health insurance plans that refuse to cover care for transgender people that is provided to other people, and restrictions on amending birth certificates and driver's licenses to reflect a person’s gender identity.

 -